-SOCIAL co ontinued LABOUR MANAGEMENT RELAT TIONS 3-3 Our management ap pproach to labour/management relations works council.
+SOCIAL co ontinued LABOUR MANAGEMENT RELAT TIONS 3-3 Our management ap Our management approach to labour/management relations works council.
 Our H ommitment to discuss the concerns of all our people, including those who are represented through a trade union or IR team builds relationships with these groups where they exist and is encouraged to involve employee representatives isions to give them an opportunity to contribute to key issues. e right to freedom of association is restricted by law, we support the development of alternative means of representing by investing in individual consultations.
-For more information n, see: commitment to tre standards: Dedicated training modules that cover our Code and our Dignity at Work Policy help uphold our eating employees with respect and integrity.
-We expect our suppliers to adhere to these principles, as is outlined with Suppliers Standard.
-For more information, see our Global Human Rights Policy. using our annual You ree engagement as one of our overarching performance measures, as set out in our Annual Report on page 63, ur Voice employee survey.
-Based on the outcomes of this survey and our ongoing engagement programmes, its own action plan to improve employee engagement and satisfaction. ly reviews our policies and standards to ensure they are sufficiently rigorous and will continue to strengthen our ployer.
+For more information n, see: commitment to tre and standards: Dedicated training modules that cover our Code and our Dignity at Work Policy help uphold our t to treating employees with respect and integrity.
+We expect our suppliers to adhere to these principles, as is outlined ering with Suppliers Standard.
+For more information, see our Global Human Rights Policy. using our annual You We measure employee engagement as one of our overarching performance measures, as set out in our Annual Report on page 63, using our annual Your Voice employee survey.
+Based on the outcomes of this survey and our ongoing engagement programmes, each team develops its own action plan to improve employee engagement and satisfaction.
+Our HR team routinely reviews our policies and standards to ensure they are sufficiently rigorous and will continue to strengthen our reputation as an employer.
 This helps us retain our employees while also attracting new people to the business.
 Disclosure Our response 402-01 Minimum notice periods regarding We adhere to the law in countries that define a minimum consultation period and requirements for collective and individual consultation.
 We also aim to redeploy affected employees or find suitable alternative employment for periods regarding individual consultation.
 We also aim to redeploy affected employees or find suitable alternative employment for them wherever possible.
 If we can't do that, we pay severance or redundancy.
 We also offer outplacement support, which varies by market, to help those who leave Diageo to find another job.

-Introduction GRI Index SASB Reporting bou and methodol External assurance 1: Foundation 2: General disclosures 3: Material topics Economic Environmental Social
+Introduction GRI Index SASB Reporting boundaries and methodologies External assurance 1: Foundation 2: General disclosures 3: Material topics Economic Environmental Social